top of page

 Agents of SHIELD Season 4

-Debuts Ghost Rider & the Darkhold in the 1st half before we finally get an LMD in the form of AIDA.
-The time jump is messy & the halves don't mesh well but they really manage to mine the drama out of the sci-fi & impressively recycle all of their FX.
+It debuts Ghost Rider and the Darkhold in the first half before we finally get an LMD in the form of AIDA.
+The time jump is messy and the halves don't mesh well, but they really manage to mine the drama out of the sci-fi and impressively recycle all of their VFX.

 Premiere: Sep 20, 2016